typelevel/fs2/docs/src/guide.md

 appendEx1.flatMap(i => Stream.emits(List(i,i))).toList
 ```

 Regardless of how a `Stream` is built up, each operation takes constant time.
 So `s ++ s2` takes constant time, regardless of whether `s` is `Stream.emit(1)` or it's a huge stream with millions of elements and lots of embedded effects.
-Likewise with `s.flatMap(f)` and `onError`, which we'll see in a minute.
+Likewise with `s.flatMap(f)` and `handleErrorWith`, which we'll see in a minute.
 The runtime of these operations do not depend on the structure of `s`.

 ### Error handling